scottshotgg/express/README.md

 ```
 <br>

-> Comments take on a familiar syntax
+> Comments also take on a familiar syntax:
 ```csharp
 // Inline comment